Mongolia

 You’ll fly to Ulaanbaatar, Mongolia, via Seoul, South Korea, or Beijing, China.

 Sunday: You’ll be met at the international airport in Ulaanbaatar by a Camp representative and driven to the Hovsgol Travel Hotel, where you'll stay your first night.
-The hotel is near downtown.
+The hotel is near downtown and has a Brazilian restaurant on the main floor.
 Dinner is on your own.

-Monday: At 9:00 am, you'll be driven to the airport for your flight to camp.
-For travel from Ulaanbaatar to the camp, you'll either take a two-hour helicopter flight directly to camp or a 1.25-hour fixed-wing flight and then a one-hour drive from the landing strip to camp.
-If time allows, you can fish upon arrival.
+Monday: At 9:00 a.m., you'll be driven to the airport for your flight to camp.
+For travel from Ulaanbaatar to the camp, you'll either take a two-hour helicopter flight directly to Camp or a 1.25-hour fixed-wing flight and then a one-hour drive from the landing strip to camp.
+You can fish upon arrival if time allows.

 Tuesday to Sunday: Six full days of fishing at camp.

 Monday: After breakfast, you’ll fly back to Ulaanbaatar.
-You'll spend the night again in Ulaanbaatar at the Hovsgol Travel Hotel.
+You'll spend the night again at the Hovsgol Travel Hotel.
 Dinner is on your own.

 Tuesday: Transfer to the airport for your return trip to the U.S. via Seoul or Beijing.